tofuandeve/ada-pets-node/README.md

 ### Function to complete

 * `removePet`
+  * `setResult` should be passed a success message.
+(You may need to write this.)
+  * `setError` should be passed an error message.
+(You may need to write this.)

 ## Wave 4: Add a Pet

 Sometimes we'll have new pets that want to be adopted.

 To do this fill out the `addPet` function.
 This will need to call the Pets API to add the pet.
 This should `setResult` with a success message if this works and should call `setError` with an error message if the request fails.